ykwon0407/fast_dist_shapley/README.md

 ```

 - `dist_shap.py` and `shap_utils.py` provide the original Monte Carlo-based estimation methods proposed by Ghorbani et al. (2020).
 The two python files are from [this repository](https://github.com/amiratag/DistributionalShapley).
--  `fast_dist_shap.py` is the core file to efficiently compute distributional Shapley values.
+-  `fast_dist_shap.py` is the core file to efficiently compute DShapley.
 - `data.py` is to load datasets.

 ## Reference